ZubairBul2ia/Derivco_Technical_Assesment/README.md

  Microsoft C#
  .NET SDK | Runtime Environment
  ## How to run
  The program is a simple C# console application.
-It can be launched by browsing to the directory in the command prompt, and using the command "dotnet run"
+It can be launched by browsing to the "Good_Match_Assessment" directory in the command prompt, and using the command "dotnet run"